akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 177: Friday August 20, 2021

+**Pomodoros Completed**: 3

+**Today's Progress**:
+- [x] Input Anki cards
+- [x] Review talk on Bloom's Taxonomy
+- [ ] Practice writing problems

+**My Feelings**: Friday's are always busy, but it doesn't help that I feel like I'm at kind of an impasse in my studies.
+Will dedicate more time tomorrow to figuring that out.
+Reviewing that student talk did help me start to figure out how to focus.

 ### Day 176: Thursday August 19, 2021

 **Pomodoros Completed**: 4